Ayesh/pdo-subclass-mysql/README.md

 Supports PHP 8.1, 8.2, and 8.3.
 On PHP 8.4 and later, this polyfill is not necessary.
 Requires `pdo_mysql` extension compiled with `mysqlnd` (which is the default and common approach).

+It is possible and safe to require this polyfill on PHP 8.4 and later.
+This polyfill class is autoloadable; on PHP 8.4 and later, PHP will _not_ autoload this polyfill because it's declared natively.

 For more information, see [`PdoMysql`](https://php.watch/versions/8.4/pdo-driver-subclasses#PdoMysql) on [`PHP 8.4: PDO Driver-specific sub-classes: MySQL`](https://php.watch/versions/8.4/pdo-driver-subclasses)

 ## Installation